+- Restrictions:

-- Restrictions: Preharvest Interval: Do not apply within 7 days of harvest.
-Minimum Treatment Interval: Do not make - applications less than 14 days apart.
+Preharvest Interval: Do not apply within 7 days of harvest. - Minimum Treatment Interval: Do not make - applications less than 14 days apart.
 Do not make more than four applications per crop. - Do not make more than two consecutive applications per crop.
-Do not make more than a two consecutive applications per crop.
-Do not apply more than a total of 8.5 oz of Transform CA (0.266 lb ai of sulfoxafior) per acre - per year.Do not apply this product until after petal fall.
+Do not apply more than a total of 8.5 oz of Transform CA (0.266 lb ai of sulfoxafior) per acre per year.Do not apply this product until after petal fall.

-- If blooming vegetation is present 12 feet out from the downwind edge of the field, a downwind 12-foot on-field buffer must be observed. - Do not use on soybeans.
+- If blooming vegetation is present 12 feet out from the downwind edge of the field, a downwind 12-foot on-field buffer must be observed. - · Do not use on soybeans.